theminegreiros/IBM-Data-science-Professional-Certificate/07. Data Analysis with Python/Week 4 - Model Development/README.md

 ## Model Development
 This Lab we practiced and created several models that will predict the price of the car using the variables or features.
+## Main Topics
 ### Linear Regression and Multiple Linear Regression
 * Slope (.coef_)
 * Intercept (.intercept_)